Creation of an inflationary universe out of a black hole

-We study how such a configuration may be created from an initially Schwarzschild geometry with the mass parameter $M_+$ by calculating Euclidean actions of initial and final configurations.
+\if We study how such a configuration may be created from the thin wall false vacuum bubble nucleated around the microscopic black hole by calculating the tunneling rate of the false vacuum bubble in the Euclidean picture.
 Since the energy scale of the false vacuum is presumably much larger than that of the current dark energy, we neglect the latter.
-To be more specific, we consider the case a false vacuum bubble is nucleated around aforementioned Schwarzschild black hole and its radius $R$ expands to create a big inflationary domain, leaving a black hole with mass $M_-$ in the center which may be different from $M_+$.
+To be more specific, we consider the case a false vacuum bubble with its radius $R$ is nucleated around a Schwarzschild black hole with mass $M_-$. \fi

-After the bubble nucleation, the inner geometry labeled with a suffix $-$ is Schwarzschild de Sitter space, which is connected with the outer Schwarzschild geometry labeled by a suffix $+$ by a thin wall bubble with surface tension $\sigma$.
-Since such a local process cannot change the outer geometry, it must remain Schwarzschild spacetime with mass $M_+$.
-Then the inner and outer metrics are given by
+We label the inner Schwarzschild de Sitter geometry with a suffix $-$ and outer Schwarzschild geometry with a suffix $+$.
+Then the outer and inner metrices are given by